-There were some really interesting shots that are implied to be from the POV of the doll, which I thought to be a really cool move, heightening tension, the intended goal of the film.
-The ending is great, in my opinion, and totally unexpected, however the beginning is so subpar that it was often laughable.
+There were some really interesting shots that are implied to be from the POV of the doll, which I thought to be a really cool move, heightening tension— the intended goal of the film.
+The ending is great, in my opinion, and totally unexpected, but the beginning is so subpar that it was often laughable.

 Big Tuna's Rating: B

 How Did I Watch It?: In theaters.

 Had I Seen It Before?: No.